Epic Hot Tubs | Outdoor Products Store

 An indoor hot tub generates a huge amount of moisture in the room.
 A simple exhaust fan might not cope with the amount of water that will be in the air.
 You may need a complete system for removing moisture from the air in order to avoid mold, mildew, and structural damage.

 An outdoor hot tub doesn’t have the same ventilation problems.
 Moisture simply evaporates and rarely causes a problem.
-If you’re placing your hot tub under a solid roof, though, then you might want to pay a little more attention to proper ventilation.
+If you’re placing your hot tub under a solid roof, though, then you might want to pay a little more attention to proper ventilation to maintain air quality and comfort.

 3. Build Proper Structural Support For Your Hot Tub Model

-Hot tubs generally weigh 2,000 to 8,000 pounds, so it is important to make sure your base can support the weight.
+Hot tubs generally weigh 2,000 to 8,000 pounds, so it’s critical to make sure your base can support the weight.
 You should speak with a qualified building contractor or structural engineer to assess the floor load.
 They will help you work out how to determine if a deck can support a hot tub.
 Then, you can plan for the support your new spa will require.

-Indoor models generally sit on a concrete floor or a reinforced subfloor.
+Indoor hot tubs generally sit on a concrete floor or a reinforced subfloor.
 For new installations, check your local requirements to see if you need building permits for any structural work on your home.

 Outdoor hot tubs are installed on either a concrete slab or a wooden deck.
 If you don’t have a concrete slab already, then you should plan your delivery and installation to include time for pouring and curing the concrete.
 Wooden decks may need to be reinforced to bear the weight of the water, tub, and people inside.